micshar92/micshar92.github.io/README.md

 🌱 See my skills page for software I've learned, coding languages I use, and nifty progress bars.

-📄 And for the condensed version, read my résumé.
+📄 And for the condensed version, <a href="https://docs.google.com/document/d/1nLrqRFwU_fUUEsJQTJxtr_X3_CByAg9Yi2QqdOujeuQ/edit?usp=sharing">read my résumé.</a>

-🔌 Or network with me on LinkedIn here.
+🔌 Or network with me on LinkedIn.

 📫 Email me at LINKEDINEMAILADDRESSHERE